 Every Monday is considered Academic Day for students in grades K4-5th.
-All students must wear a CA logo embroidered shirt purchased from Lands' End.
+All students must wear a navy blue polo or a CA logo embroidered shirt purchased from Lands' End.
 Options include a 3-button polo, full-button oxford style shirt, sweaters, and dresses under the school uniform section.
 The tops should be worn with khaki pants, skirts, or shorts.
 To order clothing, visit www.landsend.com/school and enter school code 900168451.
 These shirts will also be worn on field trips, SCISA events, and other assigned days.